novak-99/ex/docs/source/Benchmarks/Complex.rst

 Each benchmark performs the operation :code:`N = 1e+9` times while compound assigning the result to a dummy variable and printing it to ensure volatility.
 Each benchmark is an average of 3 runs.

-Runs for which cpplex demonstrates nonnegligible speed gains over standard C++ are bolded.
+Bolded runs indicate nonnegligible speed gains by cpplex over standard C++.

 .. list-table::
    :widths: 25 25 25